bbakla/logging/README.md

-This repository contains repositories about logging in java
+This repository contains repositories about logging in java and Spring Boot